Hemorrhoids Doctor NYC

 - Leaking feces

-Rectal bleeding also can be a symptom of another medical condition, including cancer.
-If you’re worried, consult a hemorrhoids specialist like Dr. Khodadadian in NYC.
+Rectal bleeding also can be a symptom of another medical condition, including colorectal or anal cancer.
+You should consult a physician or hemorrhoids specialist like Dr. Khodadadian in NYC.
 Furthermore, if you noticed a change in your bowel patterns or if you’ve passed black, tarry or maroon stools, see him right away.
 It can be a sign of a more serious condition, including colon cancer.
 Finally, get immediate help if you feel lightheaded or dizzy or if you’re passing a large volume of blood, which can lead to anemia.

 Causes of Hemorrhoids

 Hemorrhoids can form when you push and strain during bowel movements.
 Other causes include: